OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/index.md

 A video is a learning content in the MPEG-4 format with the file extension .mp4, and is used for audio and video playback.
 The learning resource video can be added to OpenOLAT by importing or import URL and then further configured.
 OpenOlat supports the display of subtitles in multiple languages, integrated quizzes, annotations and jump labels.
-Further information on video formats and upload in OpenOlat can be found in the ["Creating Videos"](../learningresources/Video.md) chapter.
+Further information can be found in the ["Creating Videos"](../learningresources/Video.md) chapter.

-### Learning resources of the type "File"
+## Learning resources of the type "File"

 Apart from the above-mentioned learning resources, a comprehensive number of other file types may be imported into OpenOlat.
 Among these are PDF, PowerPoint, Excel and Word, as well as movie, image, sound or animation files.

 If a corresponding document editor is activated, you can also create Word, Excel or PowerPoint files directly in OpenOlat as a learning resource.
+In the displayed "Create" list you can see exactly which files can be created.

+!!! info

+    Diagram files (draw.io) can usually not be created directly here.
+Use the Media Center, a course or the project area for creating draw.io diagrams.